junstyle/vscode-php-cs-fixer/README.md

 ;
 ```

-## auto fix
+## Auto fix

     1. by Bracket, when press down the key } auto fix the code in the brackets {}
     2. by Semicolon, when press down the key ; auto fix the code at the current line

-For more information please visit: https://github.com/FriendsOfPHP/PHP-CS-Fixer
+For more information please visit: [https://github.com/FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)

 ## License

 MIT